 This presentation discloses drilling locations or inventory.
-The table below shows the total locations broken down into proved locations, probable locations and unbooked locations.
-Proved locations and probable locations are derived from McDaniel's reserves evaluation as of December 31, 2023, and account for drilling locations that have associated proved and/or probable reserves, as applicable.
+The table below shows the total locations broken down into proved locations, probable locations.
+Proved locations and probable locations are derived from McDaniel's reserves evaluation as of December 31, 2024, and account for drilling locations that have associated proved and/or probable reserves, as applicable.
 Unbooked locations are internal estimates based on the Company's prospective acreage and an assumption as to the number of wells that can be drilled per section based on industry practice and internal review.
-Unbooked locations do not have attributed reserves.
+Unbooked locations do not have attributed reserves or resources.

 TOTAL MONTNEY TOTAL DUVERNAY TOTAL COMPANY

-PROVED LOCATIONS, NET 20 73 93
+PROVED LOCATIONS, NET 32 73 105

-PROBABLE LOCATIONS, NET 16 42 58
+PROBABLE LOCATIONS, NET 27 42 69

-UNBOOKED LOCATIONS, NET 255 88 343
+UNBOOKED LOCATIONS, NET 188 67 255

-TOTAL LOCATIONS, NET 291 203 494
+TOTAL LOCATIONS, NET 247 182 429

 Unbooked locations consist of drilling locations that have been identified by management as an estimation of the Company's multi-year drilling activities based on evaluation of applicable geologic, seismic, engineering, production, and reserves information.
 There is no certainty that the Company will drill all of these drilling locations and if drilled there is no certainty that such locations will result in additional oil and gas reserves, resources, or production.
-The drilling locations on which the Company drills wells will ultimately depend upon the availability of capital, regulatory approvals, seasonal restrictions, oil and natural gas prices, costs, actual drilling locations are farther away from existing wells where management has less information about the characteristics of the reservoir and therefore there is more uncertainty whether wells will be drilled in such locations and, if drilled, there is more uncertainty that such wells will result in additional oil and gas reserves, resources or production.
+The drilling locations on which the Company drills wells will ultimately depend upon the availability of capital, regulatory approvals, seasonal restrictions, oil and natural gas prices, costs, actual drilling results and additional reservoir information that is obtained, and other factors.
+While certain of the unbooked drilling locations have been de-risked by drilling existing wells in relative close proximity to such unbooked drilling locations, other unbooked drilling locations are farther away from existing wells where management has less information about the characteristics of the reservoir and therefore there is more uncertainty whether wells will be drilled in such locations and, if drilled, there is more uncertainty that such wells will result in additional oil and gas reserves, resources or production.